 - With a new URL, there is no indexed content, and no statistics.

-- With a newly republished blog under a new URL, you have content and readers - but no search engine reputation, or statistics, under the new URL.
+- With a blog recently republished under a new URL, you have content and readers - but no search engine reputation, or statistics, under the new URL.

 If your blog has its own search engine reputation, it gets indexed by the search engines, directly.
 As the BlogSpot URL of your blog is indexed, the "301 Moved Permanently" redirect, from the BlogSpot to custom domain URL, will contribute to reputation for the domain URL.

-If your blog has readers who have added a link to their blogs, it gets indexed by the search engines, indirectly.
-As your readers blogs are indexed, and a link to your blog is found, the link to your blog is followed.
+If your blog has readers who have links to your blog, from their blogs, your blog gets indexed by the search engines, indirectly.
+As a readers blogs is indexed, and a link to your blog is found, the link to your blog is followed.
 Readers blogs that point to the BlogSpot URL, again using the "301 Moved Permanently" redirect, will similarly contribute to reputation for the domain URL.

 Each of the various traffic sources - people (Followers / readers / subscribers), and robots (search engines and other automated services) - will contribute, in different ways, to the indexing of the domain URL.